 Genshin Impact Accessibility Report

-Genshin Impact offers 22 accessibility features in the Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for Genshin Impact in the Controls, Getting Started, Reading, Navigation, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Genshin Impact is a role-playing adventure set in a fantastical open world you explore by walking, climbing, swimming and gliding as necessary.
 Like the Zelda games, you can collect items, and craft new weapons.
 However, in this game to create a party of up to four of their characters.

 You are guided in the game with a map where you can set waypoints.
 The game pops up reminders of the controls on the screen.

 On the mobile versions there is a Gyro Aiming option to be able to use your device's motion detection to aim.